calvinfeng/study-guide/doc/scalability.md

 [asyn]: ../img/asyn_system.png

 ## Caching Layer
+Caches are important to prevent data base from getting smashed by heavy requests.
-Caching avoids the need to scale or at least make it cheaper.The challenge of cache is when we try to write to the cache
+Caching avoids the need to scale or at least make it cheaper.
+The challenge of cache is when we try to write to the cache.

+Cache layer is basically a big chunk of memory.

+Redis and Memcached are the popular choices for caching layer
+* Properties
+  * Completely in-memory, extremely fast
+  * Key-value store
+    * All caches are essentially key-value store
+    * They are giant hash maps
+  * What are stored in the cache?
+    * Common queries or static data
+    * Any query that hits the database, will go through the cache first
+  * Cache invalidation (using LRU)
+    * Cache invalidation is a very rich topic in distributed systems
+    * Below is a list of complicated caching technique

 Here are some complicated caching